btarnow/Everykid/README.md

 ```
 python3 server.py
 ```
-You can now navigate to 'localhost:5000/' to access the EveryKid app!
+You can now navigate to 'localhost:5000/' to access the Everykid app!

 ## About Me
 👩🏼‍💻 Hi, all!
 I am Becky Tarnowski, and I am an educator turned software engineer.
 I am currently in an intensive software engineering bootcamp and will be seeking a full-time software engineering job in the second quarter of 2023.
 This is my capstone project for the program.